Jalapeno Cornbread Muffins – If you love crispy cornbread with a buttery center, then you must try these Jalapeno Cornbread Muffins.

 They Jalapeno Cornbread Muffins are savory and sweet with a little kick of spice.

-I know conventional muffins typically get a bad rap with the clean eating crowd, but you can definitely bake better-for-you muffins simply by making a few key ingredient swaps.
+I know conventional cornbread muffins get a bad rap with the clean eating crowd, but you can definitely healthier muffins.
+Just simply make a few key ingredient swaps.

 If you are looking for an organic cornmeal that is Non-GMO Project Verified, Arrowhead Mills is a great brand.

 And finally, we get to the very last ingredient….the jalapenos.

-- 1 large handful kale, cleaned and roughly chopped
+- 1 large handful kale, chopped

 - 1 cup organic cornmeal

 - 2 teaspoons baking powder

 - 1 teaspoon unrefined sea salt

 - 1 cup hemp milk or almond milk